 a.
 Scarcity is represented by the boundary of the PPF.
 That is, given a country’s resources, there is a limit to the amount of output that can be produced.
 While a country can produce any combination of goods on, or inside the PPF, any output beyond the PPF is not possible due to the scarcity of resources.

 b.
 Opportunity cost refers to the sacrifice that is to be made in terms of one good in order to increase the production of another good by one more unit.
-In terms of PPF, a downward movement along the curve shows the quantity of the good, on the vertical axis, that has to be given up for every additional unit produced of the good on the horizontal axis.
+In terms of PPF, a downward movement along the curve shows the quantity of the good, on the vertical axis that has to be given up for every additional unit produced of the good on the horizontal axis.

 c.
 Economic growth is represented by an outward shift in the PPF.
 The economy moves to a point on the new PPF as there are now more resources that can be used to produce goods.